warmist/scripts/docs/gui/autofish.rst

     :tags: fort auto labors

 This is the configuration interface for the `autofish` module.
-You can configure the maximum and minimum fish thresholds, and whether or not the script should also count your raw fish.
+You can configure the number of fish you'd like to keep in stock, and whether or not the script should also count your raw fish.
 You can also see whether or not autofish has enabled or disabled your fishing workers.